Written by Michael VanDerLaan

 In between these two bookends, each generation has had a golfer or pair of golfers that can be credited with transcending the niche of the sport and becoming well known pop culture icons.
 In America it was first Bobby Jones, then Sam Snead and Ben Hogan, followed by Arnold Palmer and Jack Nicklaus.
 Each paved the way for a lasting expansion and interest in the sport outside of its core demographic of hardcore golfers.

-Top 10 Reasons Why Golf Is So Popular
+Top Reasons Golf Is So Popular

 People start playing golf and continue playing for a number of reasons, not the least of which is the great feeling you get from being outdoors on a lush green golf course with friends or even the whole family.

-Here are the top 10 reasons golf is such a popular sport.
+Here are the top reasons golf is such a popular sport.

 Golf Is Great For Networking In Business